Timeline of women's sports: 1930s

 1932 – Brazilian swimmer Maria Lenk became the first South American woman to participate in the Olympic Games, competing in events for breaststroke, freestyle, and backstroke.
 She went on to break two world records in breaststroke events.

 1932 – Odette Siko became the first woman to achieve a class win at the 24 Hours of Le Mans.

 1932 – The Associated Press named American Babe Didrikson as the Woman Athlete of the Year for track and field.
 Didrickson had earlier driven her team to the Amateur Athletic Union national meet championship.
 She scored thirty points by herself at the meet.
 The whole second place team collectively only scored 22.

+1932 - Guarding another player was first allowed in women's basketball.

 1934 – The inaugural international Women's Test cricket match took place between the England national women's cricket team and the Australia national women's cricket team in December.
 The following year, the New Zealand national women's cricket team played them.